Patti Webster: Author, minister, and community service

 Despite her success as a publicist, Webster said that her real job was to spread the word of Jesus Christ.
 Raised in a family of clergy – her father, mother, great-grandmother, grandmother, and grandfather were pastors – Webster authored the book It Happened in Church: Stories of Humor from the Pulpit to The Pews in 2008.
 A collection of humorous stories from friends, pastors and celebrities, Webster said "I think that if God created laughter, it isn't to be excluded from church.
 I think laughter is to be everywhere."
 Webster was ordained as a minister in 2011 and served as a deaconess at Shiloh Pentecostal Church in Somerville, New Jersey, where she grew up.

 She served as a member of the National Academy of Recording Arts and Sciences (NARAS), on the boards of the Ovarian Cancer Research Fund and the TReach (Therapies Reaching & Educating Autistic Children) Foundation, and on the Make-A-Wish Foundation's Marketing Mavericks team.

-Webster died of cancer at a hospital in Somerville on September 13, 2013.
+Webster died of cancer at a hospital in Somerville on September 13, 2013, aged 49.